HOPE Crew - Engaging a New Generation of Preservationists

 The Corps Network

-In partnership with The Corps Network, HOPE Crews bring together places in need with HOPE Crews at preservation projects nationwide.
+In partnership with The Corps Network, we are bringing together places in need with HOPE Crews at preservation projects nationwide.
 The Corps Network is an association of 127 youth and service corps with 27,000 members providing 13.5 million hours of service annually.

 Preservation Experts Train Crew Members